sigstore/TSC/docs/openssf_graduated_application.md

     - Sigstore-rs: [Contributor data](https://github.com/sigstore/sigstore-rs/graphs/contributors)

-      - Maintainers from: Alibaba, Google, Red Hat, Stacklok, SUSE, Stacklok
+      - Maintainers from: Alibaba, Google, Red Hat, Stacklok, SUSE

 - We follow security best practices (Scorecard, AllStar, Dependabot & CodeQL support, build pipelines automated through CI/CD, branch protection).
 For the services we operate, infrastructure is hardened, access for oncall engineers is on-demand with review, and we use the latest cloud technologies to manage infrastructure (GKE, Helm, Terraform)